Walmart to shutter health centers, virtual care service in latest failed push into health care

 The big-box retailer said it would also shutter its telehealth provider, which it acquired for an undisclosed amount in 2021.

 Walmart will close 51 clinic locations across Arkansas, Florida, Georgia, Illinois and Texas, plans that won't affect the company's 4,600 pharmacies and more than 3,000 vision centers, the company said in a release.
-The clinic will close over the next 45 to 90 days, two people familiar with the matter told CNBC.
+The clinics will close over the next 45 to 90 days, two people familiar with the matter who asked not to be named told CNBC.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.